jina-ai/jina/README.md

   timeout_ready: -1
 ```

-And run the YAML Deployemt with the CLI: `jina deployment --uses deployment.yml`
+And run the YAML Deployment with the CLI: `jina deployment --uses deployment.yml`

 </td>
 </tr>